 This course is an intensive, one-semester introduction to advanced forms of literary study.
 It challenges fourth-year students to become more independent, insightful readers and more forceful, artful writers with confident, critical voices.
 Through careful study of narrative structure, form, and style, students learn to discern and articulate authors' methods of making meaning.
 In this course, all VI Formers study Toni Morrison’s Beloved as a central text, as well as one or two other texts , introducing students to the kind of focused analysis and comparative study that occurs in college literature courses.

 The centerpiece of the course is the Senior Exhibition.
-The summer before the VI Form year begins, each student chooses a work of literature from a short list of exhibition books to read during that summer.
-Through rereading throughout the semester, forming critical questions, and writing and rewriting, students develop a critical argument and work to clarify, complicate and polish the argument over the course of the project.
+Each student chooses a work of literature from a short list of exhibition books to study carefully.
+Through rereading, forming critical questions, and writing and rewriting, students develop a critical argument and work to clarify, complicate and polish the argument over the course of the project.
 Although the drafting process involves frequent meetings with the instructor, the project is essentially independent and culminates in a 45-minute oral exhibition in which students assess, discuss, and refine their papers in a critique with at least two members of the English Department.
 The Senior Exhibition is a challenging and exciting project that prepares students to think and work independently, to refine and explore sophisticated concepts, to revise and rework thoughts into polished prose, and to self-assess in the interest of improvement.

 In addition to Beloved, course texts for AS English Literature 4 have included: